Ananya2003Gupta/Gamer-bot/README.md

 Cool Telegram bot to play rock, paper, scissor with ;)

 Prerequisites:
-To run the project successfully, you need to install the python-telegram-bot using the command 'pip install python-telegram-bot'
+To run the project successfully, you need to install the python-telegram-bot library using the command 'pip install python-telegram-bot'
+(Execute this command in your command prompt)
 As this project uses telegram.ext package from this library.
 Not doing so may result in error:(